wp-plugins/responsive-photo-gallery/readme.txt

 = Docs & Support =

-You can find [docs](http://weblizar.com/), [FAQ](http://www.weblizar.com/faq/) and more detailed information about Twitter Tweets on [Weblizar](http://www.weblizar.com).
-If you were unable to find the answer to your question on the FAQ or in any of the documentation, you should check the [support forum](http://weblizar.com/) on WordPress.org.
+You can find [docs](http://weblizar.com/documentation/plugins/responsive-photo-gallery-pro/), [FAQ](http://www.weblizar.com/faq/) and more detailed information about Twitter Tweets on [Weblizar](http://www.weblizar.com).
+If you were unable to find the answer to your question on the FAQ or in any of the documentation, you should check the [support forum](http://wordpress.org/support/plugin/responsive-photo-gallery) on WordPress.org.

 = We Need Your Support =

 It is really hard to continue development and support for this free plugin without contributions from users like you.
-If you are enjoying using our Testimonial plugin and find it useful, then please consider [__Making a Donation__](http://www.weblizar.com).
+If you are enjoying using our Responsive Photo Gallery plugin and find it useful, then please consider [__Making a Donation__](http://www.weblizar.com).
 Your donation will help us to encourage and support the plugin's continued development and better user support.

 = Translators =

 Please contribute to translate our plugin.
-Contact at `lizarweb (at) gmail (dot) com`.
+Contact at `contact (at) weblizar (dot) com`.

-== Installation ==

-1. Upload the entire **responsive-photo-gallery** folder to the **/wp-content/plugins/** directory.
-2. Activate the plugin through the **Plugins** menu in WordPress admin.
-3. Create new gallery, Use **[WRG]** shortcode to publish image gallery on any page or post.

 == Frequently Asked Questions ==

-Please use WordPress support forum to ask any query regarding any issue.
+Please use WordPress [support forum](http://wordpress.org/support/plugin/responsive-photo-gallery) to ask any query regarding any issue.

-== Screenshots ==

-1. Gallery Preview
-2. Gallery Preview on Image Hover
-3. Gallery Image Light Box
-4. Add New Gallery
-5. Insert Images into Gallery
-6. Gallery Settings

-== Changelog ==

-For more information, see Weblizar(http://wwww.weblizar.com/).

-= 0.4 =
-* New: Gallery will load according to post content

-= 0.3 =
-* New: Translation Ready

-= 0.2 =
-* Bug: Typo fixed

-= 0.1 =
-* New: Add Gallery
-* New: Gallery Settings
-* New: Bootstrap Light Box
-* New: Gallery Shortcode [WRG]